Shreya-0309/Product-attribute-prediction/README.md

 4. Set Up Input Data

-Place the required dataset files in the paths required:
+Place the required dataset files in the paths required.

-Dataset Structure used in the code can be modified according to the location of the downloaded datasets and models:
+Dataset Structure used in the code can be modified according to the location of the downloaded datasets and models.
-/kaggle/input/visual-taxonomy/train.csv
-/kaggle/input/visual-taxonomy/test.csv
-/kaggle/input/visual-taxonomy/category_attributes.parquet
-/kaggle/input/visual-taxonomy/train_images